Tomorrow is Veterans Day in my country. It’s a national holiday, related to Armistice Day, Remembrance Day and Volkstrauertag.

 At the going down of the sun and in the morning

 We will remember them.”

 Nearly a century later, some still remember.
 Considering what’s happened since, that’s not doing badly at all.

 That image, taken from Google Maps, shows Pozières in the early 21st century.

 Aside from a few architectural details and signage, it reminds me of many small towns where I grew up.

-Hills around Pozières are much taller than what I was used to.
+Land near Pozières isn’t nearly as level as what I was used to.
 And paved roads in the Red River Valley of the North are almost always raised, with deep ditches.
 It helps keep them clear after light snow, and helps us find them after heavier snowfall.